igor-kupczynski/help-me-share/README.md

 *Help Me Share* is a small javascript utility which adds *Share* buttons for various services, i.e. *twitter* and *facebook*.

-It embedded the native twitter and facebook buttons and does not use any intermediary.
-As a result the sharing statistics are not given away to any third-party except to the service that user clicked.
+It embeds the native twitter and facebook buttons and does not use any intermediary.
+As a result the sharing statistics are not given away to any third-party except for the service that user clicked.

 ## Features